 At a Glance - Radicals in the Denominator

-Your teacher might be so thrilled that she will decide to give everyone A's for the quarter.
+Your teacher might be so thrilled that she'll decide to give everyone A's for the quarter.
 It might be a combination of your actions or the Lord of the Rings extended edition marathon she sat through last weekend, but either way you'll take it.

-are mathematically equivalent.
-Recall that dividing by 2 is the same thing as multiplying by .
+The expressions are mathematically equivalent.
 However, since radicals can be yucky (that's the technical term for it) and having radicals in denominators can be even more yucky, most people prefer the second expression.

 That should satisfy even the most adamant of skeptics.